 - 1. Make sure the slider button is at the off (O) position (Topmost position). - 2.
 Slide the button to the bottom.
-This is the ignition/ low (L) position.
+This is the ignition/ low ( L) position.
 Retain in this position to ignite the pilot.
 The pilot flame can be seen through a hole immediately in front of the centre radiants.
 The centre radiants should ignite within 4 seconds of the pilot igniting and will be fully on.
-Keep at this position for a further 10 seconds to allow the pilot flame to stabilise.

-- 3. Release the button.
-The button should automatically spring up by approximately 10mm and the centre radiants should remain fully on.
+Keep at this position for a further 10 seconds to allow the pilot flame to stabilise. - 3.
+Release the button.
+The button should automatically spring up and the centre radiants should be fully on.
 If the flames go out at this stage or when checking the rest of the setting positions, try the full lighting sequence again.
-If the flames fail after two attempts, investigate the pilot unit.
-If for any reason the slider control does not spring up, raise the slider to the off (O) position (Topmost position) and investigate why the slider is not operating correctly. - 4.
+If the flames fail after two attempts, investigate the pilot unit. - 4.
 Slide the button up to the medium (M) setting, you should feel a check to the button movement at this position.
 The outer radiants should light on their low setting. - 5.
 Slide the control button up again to the high (H) setting, you should feel a check to the button movement at this position.
 The outer radiants should now be on their high setting. - 6.
 Slide the control button up again to off (O) position.
 Both pilot and all radiants should go out.
 While cooling the radiants may make some crackling noises.
 This is quite normal. - 7.
 The control settings are:

 Control Positions Radiants Condition

-IGNITION / LOW (L) Ignition / Centre radiants fully on.
+IGNITION / LOW ( L) Ignition / Centre radiants fully on.
 Outer radiants off.

 MEDIUM (M) Centre radiants fully on.
 Outer radiants on low.

 HIGH (H) All radiants fully on.

 OFF (O) Pilot and all radiants off.